eehlers/eehlers.github.io/ledger.00.setup.md

 The Ledger documentation uses a lot of acronyms, and occasionally you will come across an acronym before you have seen its definition.
 Here is a list of terms that you are likely to encounter, and their meanings:

-- APDU - Application Protocol Data Unit
+- APDU - Application Protocol Data Unit.
+Command/response packet exchanged between device and host.
-- BOLOS - Blockchain Open Ledger Operating System
+- BOLOS - Blockchain Open Ledger Operating System.
+The OS for ledger devices.
-- BAGL - BOLOS Application Graphics Library
+- BAGL - BOLOS Application Graphics Library.
+Toolkit for building GUIs.
-- HAL - Hardware Abstraction Layer
+- HAL - Hardware Abstraction Layer.
-- MCU - STM32 microcontroller
+- MCU - STM32 microcontroller.
+Acts as router between Secure Element and peripherals.
-- MPU - Memory Protection Unit (regulates access to flash memory)
+- MPU - Memory Protection Unit.
+Regulates access to flash memory.
-- SE - Secure Element
+- SE - Secure Element.
+Stores secrets.
-- SEPROXYHAL or SEPH - SE-MCU link protocol
+- SEPROXYHAL or SEPH - SE-MCU link protocol.
+Governs communication with the Secure Element.
-- HID - Human Interface Device
+- HID - Human Interface Device.

 ## Documentation